-Drilling and drilling related costs at Warintza decreased in the three months ended 2022 but increased overall in the six months ended 2022 compared to the same periods in 2021, as the Company conducted higher volume of drilling activities in the first quarter of 2022 to provide for the update of the mineral resources estimate at Warintza Central, which concluded in April 2022.
+Drilling and drilling related costs at Warintza decreased in the three and nine months ended September 30, 2022 compared to the same periods in 2021, as the Company conducted higher volume of drilling activities starting in the third quarter of 2021 and extended to the first quarter of 2022 to provide for the update of the MRE at Warintza Central, which concluded in April 2022.

-The increase in site preparation, supplies, field and general costs is commensurate with the increase in exploration footprint, drilling activity with additional drilling platforms, civil works and site infrastructure, as well as an increase in supplies and materials at the Warintza Project in Ecuador.
+The increase in site preparation, supplies, field and general costs is commensurate with the increase in exploration footprint, drilling activity with additional drilling platforms, civil works and site infrastructure, as well as an increase in supplies and materials at the Warintza Project and the regional exploration targets in Ecuador.